 I like to make this in my non-stick pan, so the maple syrup doesn’t turn my cast iron into a sticky mess.
-If you need one, you can order it from Amazon from the link below.
+If you need one, you can order it from Amazon from this link.

 To make this sauce for pork tenderloin, you’ll want to use REAL maple syrup for this recipe, not the maple-flavored-corn-syrup stuff that you may or may not be pouring on your pancakes.
 No judgments here!

 Unless you HATE any one of these ingredients, or just ran out yesterday, I don’t want to hear any excuses about not having these on-hand.

 This is the perfect pork medallions recipe to keep up your sleeve for picky eaters, unexpected dinner guests, and when you just feel the need to show off.

 Just look at your bad self, making pork tenderloin medallions with maple-balsamic sauce.
 You’re fancy with pork sauce and you know it.

 I can also say with certainty that both white wine and IPA go very well with this pork medallion recipe.